Keto Brownies Recipe: Fudgy, Delicious, and Irresistible

 The following can be substituted for Lakanto Monkfruit Golden

-I’ve had a couple of people ask if you can use powdered erythritol for the Lakanto Monkfruit Powdered.
+I’ve had some people ask if you can use powdered erythritol for the Lakanto Monkfruit Powdered.
 Yes, you can, but you’ll still need to use a sugar-free brown sugar substitute for the Lakanto Monkfruit Golden.
-I don’t personally use erythritol but have used the other options listed above.
+I don’t personally use erythritol, but I have used the other options listed above.

 Is Baking Cocoa Keto Friendly?

-Yes, baking cocoa or cocoa powder is unsweetened and low carb, so it fits perfectly into a keto lifestyle.
+Yes, baking cocoa or cocoa powder is unsweetened and naturally low-carb, so it fits perfectly into a keto lifestyle.

 Can I Sub Almond Flour for Coconut Flour?

-What kind of pan is best for this Keto Brownies Recipe?
+What Kind of Pan is Best for This Low-Carb Brownies Recipe?

 This recipe has 3g of carbs and 2 g of fiber, making it 1g of net carbs per serving.